CLUMBER COMMUNITY EDUCATION

 Thomas Peel, an 1820 Settler, honoured at ClumberSchool opened in 1905

-This marble plaque was incorporated in the last Clumber School to be built in 1904 by the descendants of Thomas Peel, the first school teacher appointed at Clumber in 1837.
-This to honor his contribution to educating the youth of the district.
+This marble plaque was incorporated in the last Clumber School to be built in 1904 by the descendants of Thomas Peel, the first school teacher appointed at Clumber in 1837 when the first school was built.
+Prior to this the churches were also used as places of teaching.

 Pupils of Clumber School in the 1950’s